 System of arrangement

-Arranged at NLW into two groups: manuscripts; correspondence with Jacques Wirz.
+Arranged at NLW into three groups: manuscripts; correspondence with Jacques Wirz; Welsh language campaign.

 Conditions of access and use area